BKayCode/Wake-up-Light/README.md

 change brigtness simulates the original hardware buttons for manualy setting the brightness, rise simulation is the fading before the alarm sounds.

-## Side buttons

-Side buttons are split up to two Connectors.
-The buttons connect a resistor between the leads when pushed.<br>
-They could be made usable by connecting the cables to analog inputs.<br>
-Since the ESP boards only have one single ADC pin, I ordered a CD74HC4067 Multiplexer breakout.
-Testing contiues...

 ## Display

 Projector Style backlit LCD Display, which throws the digits against the matt front glass.